ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 - VisiCalc was one of the only spreadsheets that used the decimal form of number storage.
 VisiCalc stored all values with either 11 or 12 significant digits.
 In scientific notation it could store any value between 9.999999999E-66 and 9.99999999999E+61.
 Cinque also stores numbers in an exact manner (as opposed to later spreadsheets that store an approximation of the number as a floating point).
 It can store any number up to 131072 digits before the decimal point and up to 16383 digits after the decimal point.
 - VisiCalc displayed >>>>>>>> in a cell if the column was not wide enough to display the value, but modern systems display ######## instead.
 - VisiCalc did math from left to right ignoring algebraic precedence apart from prioritizing operations within ( ).
 Cinque uses the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).
 - VisiCalc calculated cells sequentially by column (or optionally by row).
-Cinque will use something more similar to natural order.
+Cinque will use something more like natural order.
 - You could temporarily disable recalculations or manually recalculate the sheet.
 - Number formatting was limited to either integer or currency.
 Cinque will provide flexible number formatting.
 - Column width could be between 3 and 39 characters, but it was a universal setting, so all columns had the same width.
 Cinque will allow a different column width for each column.
 Unlike most modern spreadsheets, Cinque will have limited choices for column sizes with the intention of using it as a spreadsheet and not a layout engine.
 The user will increase or decrease the width with less granularity as it gets wider.
 - VisiCalc did not have both fixed and relative references in formulas.
 You chose at the time of replicating a cell from one place to another if it should be replicated relative or fixed.
-If you are copying a range then you have to answer that question for each cell that has a reference to another cell.
+If you are copying a range, then you must answer that question for each cell that has a reference to another cell.
 Cinque will go ahead and use the \$ symbol to represent when a column or row in a reference should be fixed during replication.
 - VisiCalc allowed circular references, primarily because of the recalculation mode.
 The manual said they can be very useful, but I'm skeptical.
 The manual for v1.1 no longer mentions the usefulness of a circular reference.
 - Cinque will naturally allow multiple users to edit the same document at the same time.
 - I think you could only overwrite a cell in the first release of VisiCalc, not edit existing text/value/formula.